 While attaining CSWE Candidacy does not guarantee that a program will eventually attain Initial Accreditation, it is expected that the Regis College MSW program accreditation will proceed successfully based on the commitment and expertise of the faculty, strong program leadership, and solid support of the college administration.

 For more information about social work accreditation, please see: https://www.cswe.org/Accreditation/Information/Frequently-Asked-Questions

 Master of Social Work

-Before being considered for admission, degree-seeking students should schedule an application appointment with their personal Admissions Advisor to discuss the application requirements and process.
-Schedule an appointment here: https://online.regiscollege.edu/vcita-health-sciences/ .
+Admission Requirements Before being considered for admission, degree-seeking students should schedule an application appointment with their personal Admissions Advisor to discuss the application requirements and process.
+Schedule an appointment here: https://online.regiscollege.edu/vcita-all-programs/ .
 After your appointment, your Advisor will email you the application forms and link to Regis’ online application system, where you will submit the following forms and materials.

 1. Complete Online Application

 2. Request Two Letters of Recommendation

 4. Program Director reserves the right to request an interview

 5. Criminal Background Check: Applicants are advised that the Regis College Social Work program includes a clinical/fieldwork component during which students are placed in clinical/healthcare environments (e.g. mental health clinics, hospitals, etc.) in order to obtain practical experience.
 Prior to such placement, applicants will undergo a criminal background check, the results of which may affect a student’s ability to participate in the clinical/fieldwork component.